-Authorisations for TV and radio political advertising are regulated under the Commonwealth's Broadcasting Services Act 1992.
-The responsible authority is the Australian Communications and Media Authority.
-The relevant rules for TV and radio political advertising are set out on the Australian Communications and Media Authority's website at www.acma.gov.au/theACMA/About/The-ACMA-story/Regulating/political-matter-tv-content-regulation-i-acma.
+Authorisations for TV and radio political advertising are regulated under the Commonwealth's Broadcasting Services Act 1992 (Cth).
+The responsible authority is ACMA.
+The relevant rules for TV and radio political advertising are set out on the Australian Communications and Media Authority's website at www.acma.gov.au/publications/2019-11/quide/political-and-election-matter-quidelines.

-Election advertising in the electronic media is subject to a "blackout" from midnight on the Wednesday before polling day until polling day.
+Election advertising in the electronic media is subject to a "blackout" from midnight on the Wednesday before election day until election day.
 This is a requirement of the Broadcasting Services Act.
-The blackout does not relate to news broadcasts or to the printed media, or to advertising on the internet.
+The blackout does not relate to news broadcasts, the printed media or to advertising on the internet.